deepsnow6/Password-Generator-Challenge/README.md

 Once you have specified the desired criteria, the generator will create a new password and display it in the "Your Secure Password" box.

+## Credits
+This project uses source code linked in the following repository, created by user Xandromus, and doesn't appear to use a liscence.
+[Xandromus] (https://github.com/coding-boot-camp/friendly-parakeet)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.